22.214.171.124 PES concessional study-load students

 Explanation 2: A war widow/er's pension that is paid under the VEA to compensate widowed partners of veterans who have died as a result of war service or eligible defence service.

-- Are caring for someone with a disability and receive one of the following payments:
+- are caring for someone with a disability and receive 1 of the following payments

 - partner service pension in combination with CA (VEA and SSAct).